Fees & Policies

 -

-You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.
+Under the No Surprises Act, you have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

 -